mbmcmullen27/lox/README.md

 - I tend to disagree, language shouldn't tell the speaker what to say or how to say it.
 - "Unlikely to be deliberate" isn't enough to convince me no one would/should ever try.
     > Do either of those first two options look like something a user actually wants?
 Shadowing is rare and often an error, so initializing a shadowing variable based on the value of the shadowed one seems unlikely to be deliberate.

+- functions are expressions and statements to make anonymous functions happen.
+This calls for changes in the resolver.
+    - resolveFunction
+        - change definition to take Expr.Function instead of Stmt.Function
+    - visitFunctionStmt
+        - pass the function expression field from the function statement to resolve
+            ```Java
+            @Override
+            public Void visitFunctionStmt(Stmt.Function stmt) {
+                declare(stmt.name);
+                define(stmt.name);

+                resolveFunction(stmt.function);
+                return null;
+            }
+            ```
+    - will need to test this thoroughly with anonymous functions